SuperNabla95/Particle_Swarm_Optimization/README.md

 ---
 ## Run the code :rocket:

 First of all you need to clone the `fastflow` repository from the [official website](https://github.com/fastflow/fastflow).
-Clone the repository in the **home** folder of your machine.
+Clone the repository in the **home** directory of your machine.

 In the `versions` folder of the PSO project you will find three sub-directory, namely:
 - sequential